iSaluki/phhs6/content/sixth/Business/Units/nd/MethodsForImprovingCashflow.md

 Payables - amounts owed to suppliers
 Inventories - Cash tied up in raw materials, work in progress and finished goods

+### Managing amounts owed by customers

+- Credit control
+	- Policies on how much credit to give and repayment terms and conditions
+	- Measures to control doubtful debtors
+	- Credit checking
+- Selling off debts to debt factors
+- Cash discounts for prompt payment
+- Improved record keeping - eg accurate and timely invoicing

+### Debt factoring

+- The selling of debtors (money owned to the business) to a third party
+- This generates cash
+- It guarantees the firm a percentage of the money owed to it
+- But it will reduce income and profit margin made on sales
+- Cost involved in factoring can be high

 [Business](/Business)